Triple Check the Visa Requirements

 - The fronts and backs of the credit and debit cards you plan to take with you.
 The rear of the cards have an international number you can call if you need to replace a lost or stolen card.

-- Your driver’s license or international driver’s license
+- Your driver’s license and international driving permit (if needed)

 Bring a photocopy of each with you onto the plane and keep them under lock and key during your trip—ideally in something that looks boring and innocuous.